 Taiwan, officially named the Republic of China (RoC), is a multi-island territory in the western Pacific Ocean.
 Its de facto capital, Taipei, serves as the seat of government and is the island's largest metropolitan area.
-Taiwan is about 36,197 square kilometers (13,976 square miles) in area and has about 23.78 million people.
+Taiwan is approximately 36,197 square kilometers (13,976 square miles) in area and 23.78 million people.
 Its official language is Mandarin, also known as Standard Chinese.

 Is Taiwan a country?

 This straightforward question has a remarkably complicated answer.
 Taiwan has alternated from nation to territory to nation and back again throughout its history.
 As of 2022, the simplest answer is "it depends whom you ask."
 To be considered a country in today's global political sphere, a territory must be diplomatically recognized by the 193 member states (countries) of the United Nations—and while some 13 countries (and Vatican City/Holy See) do recognize Taiwan as of April 2022, many others do not.
 As a result, although Taiwan was recognized as a country by the United Nations from 1949 to 1971, it is currently not in the UN and is classified as only a territory—all due to a particularly prickly political situation with China.